 - Refill your water – In most of the country, you can drink the tap water.
 It won’t kill you or make you sick.
 There’s no need to always buy new water bottles.
 Save yourself a few dollars a day and fill up from the tap.

-- Stick to beer – Beer is usually .50 cents to 1 dollar during hostel happy hours.
+- Stick to beer – Beer is usually $0.50-1 USD during hostel happy hours.
 Otherwise, a local Panama or Balboa was $1.50 USD.
 Mix drinks are usually $2 USD.
 So stick to beer, spend less, and save more without cutting into your good time.

-- Avoid hot water - Get rooms with cold water showers.
+- Avoid hot water – Get rooms with cold water showers.
 Hot water always costs a lot more.
-It’s so hot here anyways, you’ll hardly ever want hot water.
-Even I got used to cold water showers and usually I get cranky without hot water!
+It’s so hot here anyways, you’ll hardly ever want it anyways.
+Even I got used to cold water showers, and usually I get cranky without hot water!